RobinMalfait/taco/README.md

 #### Inheritance

-Scripts also inherit scripts that are set for **parent** directories.
+Scripts inherit scripts from **parent** directories.
 This allows you to set the `npm run test` only once in a shared folder.
+In my case, I did this in a `~/github.com/tailwindlabs` folder.

 This is how I use it personally: